karthiksreenivasanwork/KarthikSreenivasan.AngularExercises/README.md

 4. **Exercise Name: Payment Manager Tool**
   - Angular Concept: It is a mini-project with multiple concepts enumerated below
+    - Angular Services
+    - Custom Pipes
+    - Custom Directives
+    - @Input and @Output for the communication between components.
+    - Template-driven form validations

   - Requirements
+    - Add Payment Component
-    - The first component will accept new payments.
+      - This component will accept new payments.
 Data to capture will include customer name, price, and card number.
+    - List Payments Component
-    - The second component will list the details of the payments.
+      - This component will list the details of the payments.
         - The column to be displayed are as follows
           - S.No: Dynamic row ID.
           - Name: Name of the customer.
           - Price: Price paid.
           - Card Number: The card number used to make this payment.
           - Operations: The user can edit or delete this record using the edit or delete button.
+        - Display the count of the total payments made.

+    - Angular Services
       - Payment details must be tracked with the help of a service.

-    - Display the count of the total payments made.
+    - Custom Pipes
-    - Search payment data by the column name using a custom pipe.
+      - Search payment data by the column name using a custom pipe in the List payment component.
 The price column will have to match the exact number but the other columns can match the search value.
       - Mask the credit card number on display using a custom pipe.
-    - Display 'Visa' image if the card number starts with 50 or above and 'Master' otherwise.
+      - Display the 'Visa' image if the card number starts with 50 or above and 'Master' otherwise.
 The minimum search criteria is 2 digits.
-    - Custom Directive - Display a hyphen after every 4 digits while displaying the card number.
-    - Custom Pipe - While displaying the name column, the first letter must always start with a capital.
+      - While displaying the name column, the first letter must always start with a capital.

+    - Custom Directive
+      - Display a hyphen after every 4 digits while displaying the card number.

+    - Communication between components
       - Move the search UI controls from 'List Payment' to its parent component.
 This has to be done using @Input for the 'List Payment' to receive the criteria from its parent.

+    - Template-driven form validations
-    - Apply template-driven form validations.
+      - Apply template-driven form validations while adding and editing payment details.

 5. **Exercise Name: Text Transformation Types**
   - Angular Concept: Custom Pipes (Text Transformation)